Social Icons

 Directed by Roy William Neill

-The movie’s plot is quite ingenious, as it takes you unawares in the way things just turn up, with Sherlock proving to be a mastermind genius from the way he disguised the King, to the way he got himself on the boat, after sending Dr. Watson ahead.
+The movie’s plot is quite ingenious, as it takes you by surprise in the way things unfold.
+Sherlock proves to be a mastermind genius, from the way he disguises the King to how he gets himself on the boat after sending Dr. Watson ahead.

-Majority of the movie is shot in a boat setting, and the movie even ends on the boat, which gave way for us to see some nice cinematography and the plot shows a little of what many people think Sherlock is, a guy who is too smart for we the rest of the world.
-Before this was The Woman in Green (1945) and that was also directed by Roy William Neill, who actually did a better job here than he did in The Woman in Green.
+Most of the movie is shot in a boat setting, and it even ends on the boat, which allows for some nice cinematography.
+The plot shows a little of what many people think Sherlock is—a guy who’s just too smart for the rest of us.
+Before this was The Woman in Green (1945), also directed by Roy William Neill, who actually did a better job here than he did in The Woman in Green.

-The screenplay was done by Leonard Lee, who did a good job making sure each time you spent watching this movie, anticipation is created as you are curious to see how Holmes is going to pull it off, and the final twist in the movie was just the icing on the cake of this masterpiece.
+The screenplay was done by Leonard Lee, who did a great job ensuring that every moment you spend watching this movie builds anticipation.
+You’re constantly curious to see how Holmes is going to pull it off, and the final twist is just the icing on the cake of this masterpiece.

-The movie’s plot starts with our duo planning a vacation to take a load off the unending cases that they seem to be swamped in, when some series of fortunate events start to happen on their way home, Sherlock was able to deduce from the series of events that he was been called for a meeting.
+The movie’s plot starts with our duo planning a vacation to take a break from the unending cases they seem to be swamped with.
+But a series of fortunate events begins to happen on their way home.
+Sherlock deduces from these events that he’s being called for a meeting.

-After he had solved the events to deduce the address (which was basic elementary if I could say so myself) and time of the meeting, he attended it and he is giving a task which he took.
+After solving the events to figure out the address (which was basic elementary, if I do say so myself) and the time of the meeting, he attends and is given a task, which he accepts.

-The task was given to him by the prime minister of the fictional country of Rovinia, who begs Holmes to escort Prince Nikolas back to his country Rovinia.
-It turns out that his father has been assassinated, and Nikolas is the next in line to be king, but since he left the country at birth to be raised in England no one but the prime minister and a few knows what he looks like, and the assassinators of the father will stop at nothing to kill Prince Nikolas.
+The task is given to him by the prime minister of the fictional country of Rovinia, who begs Holmes to escort Prince Nikolas back to his homeland.
+It turns out that Nikolas’s father has been assassinated, and Nikolas is next in line to be king.
+However, since he left the country at birth to be raised in England, no one but the prime minister and a few others know what he looks like.
+The assassins who killed his father will stop at nothing to kill Prince Nikolas.

-The movie is a nice watch, it is one movie that you watch, and then you gather your friends around to watch with you and just telling them that there is something at the end that they can’t guess what it is.
-It is a nice addition to anyone’s shelf of movie collections.
-The ending joke of the movie had Sherlock telling Watson that no matter what, Watson should not take up a career as an actor as he is a bad actor, which is why sometimes he (Sherlock) has to keep things from him.
+The movie is a nice watch—one of those films you see and then gather your friends around to watch with you, telling them there’s something at the end they’ll never guess.
+It’s a great addition to anyone’s movie collection.
+The ending joke, where Sherlock tells Watson that he should never take up a career as an actor because he’s bad at it, is a fun touch.
+Sherlock adds that this is why he sometimes has to keep things from Watson.

 0 comments: